-So before you pick up the paintbrush, here are our top tips for holiday home makeovers in 2020!
+So before you pick up the paintbrush, here are our top tips for holiday home makeovers!

 Holiday Home Makeover Tips

 1. Take advantage of natural light

 One of the reasons Guests are booking your holiday home as opposed to a large hotel is because they want to feel connected to what’s around them and that means letting them see the outside world.

 Design your living spaces so they take advantage of natural light.
 Place desks by windows.
 Put your couch facing the double sliding door so your guests and sit down to enjoy the sunset.